 To store.
 Leftover chicken can be stored in an airtight container in the fridge for up to 4 days.

 To freeze.
 For the best results, flash-freeze the crispy chicken first.
-Then transfer it to an airtight bag, push out the excess air, and freeze for up to 6 months.
+Then, transfer it to a freezer bag, push out the excess air, and freeze for up to 6 months.
 Allow the chicken to defrost in the fridge before reheating it.

 To reheat.
 Reheat the leftovers in the oven preheated to 350F degrees until heated through.
 Turn on the broiler for the last few minutes to make the breadcrumb coating extra crispy.
 Don’t reheat breaded chicken in the microwave, as it will become soggy.